material-motion/material-motion/specifications/runtime.md

 **Configuration**: Intentions can have configurable properties.

 **Portability**: Intentions should be encodable.
 An Intention should be transferable over a network and to/from permanent storage.

+Intentions are executed by Actors.

+### Actors

+Actors are created by a Runtime in order to execute Intention.

 ## Transactions